 Temper Tantrum designed these business cards for MODH, a German company specialized in modular homes.

-“The modules are built in a factory and then put together on site, almost as Legos.
-The company uses quality parts and cobrands with quality manufacturers for fixture and fittings,” said Rui Canedo, founder of Temper Tantrum.
+“The modules are built in a factory and then put together on site, almost as Legos,” said Rui Canedo, founder of Temper Tantrum.

-“With this in mind a squared grid was created to represent the idea of these modular houses being built and applied next to each other, as if it was in a neighbourhood or any other location.
-This also meant that the grid doubled as an imaginary map,” Rui said.
+“With this in mind a squared grid was created to represent the idea of these modular houses being built and applied next to each other, as if it was in a neighbourhood or any other location,” Rui explained.

 “Finishing off, the paper would have a woven texture to accompany the printing finishes and give it a different feel upon touch.”

 Check out our Business Card Categories to find more business card designs.

 Designed by Temper Tantrum

 If you're looking to hire a designer, use CardDsgn's Designers directory to find and hire the world's best graphic design talent.